gitter-badger/CLOUD-ATLAS/README.md

 - Turing complete, which means given the required resources, the dapp can perform any action.
 - Isolated, which means they are executed in a virtual environment known as Ethereum Virtual Machine so that if the smart contract happens to have a bug, it won’t hamper the normal functioning of the blockchain network.

-# THIS IS A HARDFORK OF PWA BUILDER
+# THIS IS A modified HARDFORK OF PWA BUILDER
 (now React and Material UI - dropping the original lit and FAST libraries)

 PWA Builder is an awesome project, a collaboration of a handful Microsoft and Google developers, providing a great entree for building a PWA.